It’s a dream destination for many, but how much does it actually cost to visit New Zealand.

 Insect repellent

-• Bring a portable water bottle.
-Water in the taps (faucets) is good to drink all over New Zealand so instead of buying bottled water bring your own bottle and fill up on your way around.
+- Bring a water bottle.
+Tap water (faucet) is good to drink all over New Zealand and a cheaper alternative to buying bottled water.
 Not to mention reducing plastic waste too!

 How much do activities in New Zealand cost?